bambooforest/tono_db/database_checks.md

 things like check fields in the database, creates tables and graphs of the data, and integrates [Glottolog metadata](https://glottolog.org/meta/downloads).

-It’s also set up so that we can easily cite references in the [BibTeX biblography](referencs.bib).
-For example: Kristoffersen (2000) will now appear below in the references section.

 First, let’s load some useful R libraries.